-- 1. Graduates will meet or exceed the expectations of their employers. - 2.
-Graduates will pursue advanced study, if desired. - 3.
-Graduates will assume leadership roles in their professions and/or communities.
+- 1. Graduates will meet or exceed the expectations of employers of mechanical engineers; - 2.
+Qualified graduates will continue their professional development by pursuing advanced study if they so desire; - 3.
+Graduates will continue their professional development by pursuing leadership positions in their profession and/or communities.